fullerar/Huffman-Coding-Trees/README.md

 # Huffman-Coding-Trees
-A simple take on Huffman Coding Trees.
+A simple take on Huffman Coding Trees using Ruby.

 Algorithm/concept developed by David A. Huffman. https://en.wikipedia.org/wiki/David_A._Huffman